-By measuring patient satisfaction, you will be able to get meaningful information from patients who are reliable.
-The patient satisfaction survey measures the environment of the hospital, staff’s care, technical skill, and communication.
+By measuring patient satisfaction, you can get meaningful information from reliable patients.
+The patient satisfaction survey measures the hospital’s environment, staff’s care, technical skills, and communication.

-Once you work on all the bottlenecks that affect your business, you will be able to spend time and money on resources that need streamlining, thereby increasing your revenue.
+Once you work on all the bottlenecks that affect your business, you can spend time and money on resources that need streamlining, thereby increasing your revenue.

 How to design a patient satisfaction survey